ngambip/Diabetes_factors_2024/README.md

 ## Data Exploration

-This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc
+This is the stage where you have a scan of what's in the data, errors and inconcsistencies.

 - Initial Observations:
   1. The dataset is voluminous; focused on relevant data matching project objectives.